tot-ra/vector-bible/README.md

 ### 3. Milvus
 - ✅ Docs look impressive
 - ✅ good community & PR activity
+- 🟡 Has concept of "loading" and unloading a collection (from memory)
+- 🟡 Takes ~20 sec to start up (compared to others)
 - 🟡 Milvus does not come with built-in UI, so we use `attu` for that.
 - 🟡 Has extra containers
 - ❌ Search was slow, even though it used an index (maybe I did something wrong?)